AbbVie Inc. (NYSE:ABBV) Shares Bought by Arbor Trust Wealth Advisors LLC

 Arbor Trust Wealth Advisors LLC lifted its position in shares of AbbVie Inc. (NYSE:ABBV) by 1.8% in the 1st quarter, HoldingsChannel reports.
 The institutional investor owned 46,282 shares of the company’s stock after purchasing an additional 840 shares during the quarter.
 AbbVie makes up about 3.3% of Arbor Trust Wealth Advisors LLC’s portfolio, making the stock its 7th largest holding.
 Arbor Trust Wealth Advisors LLC’s holdings in AbbVie were worth $5,009,000 at the end of the most recent quarter.

-In related news, EVP Timothy J. Richmond sold 19,514 shares of the business’s stock in a transaction that occurred on Monday, March 1st.
-The shares were sold at an average price of $108.59, for a total transaction of $2,119,025.26.
-Following the completion of the transaction, the executive vice president now owns 19,514 shares of the company’s stock, valued at $2,119,025.26.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, CEO Richard A. Gonzalez sold 170,113 shares of the business’s stock in a transaction that occurred on Monday, March 1st.
-The shares were sold at an average price of $108.61, for a total transaction of $18,475,972.93.
-Following the transaction, the chief executive officer now directly owns 450,981 shares of the company’s stock, valued at approximately $48,981,046.41.
-The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 202,251 shares of company stock valued at $21,981,948.
-0.09% of the stock is owned by corporate insiders.

 A number of research analysts have weighed in on ABBV shares.
+BMO Capital Markets raised their price objective on shares of AbbVie from $127.00 to $129.00 and gave the company an “outperform” rating in a research note on Monday, May 10th.
 Zacks Investment Research raised shares of AbbVie from a “hold” rating to a “buy” rating and set a $114.00 price objective on the stock in a research note on Tuesday, February 9th.
-Royal Bank of Canada began coverage on shares of AbbVie in a research note on Wednesday, April 7th.
-They issued a $135.00 price objective on the stock.
-Piper Sandler raised their price target on shares of AbbVie from $120.00 to $124.00 and gave the company an “overweight” rating in a research report on Friday, April 30th.
-BMO Capital Markets raised their price target on shares of AbbVie from $127.00 to $129.00 and gave the company an “outperform” rating in a research report on Monday, May 10th.
+SVB Leerink raised their price objective on shares of AbbVie from $140.00 to $144.00 and gave the company an “outperform” rating in a research note on Tuesday, March 30th.
+Mizuho raised their price target on shares of AbbVie from $126.00 to $128.00 and gave the company a “buy” rating in a research report on Monday, May 3rd.
 Finally, Morgan Stanley dropped their price target on shares of AbbVie from $120.00 to $116.00 and set an “overweight” rating on the stock in a research report on Thursday, January 28th.
 One investment analyst has rated the stock with a sell rating, one has given a hold rating and fifteen have assigned a buy rating to the stock.
 AbbVie presently has an average rating of “Buy” and a consensus price target of $118.31.

+In related news, SVP Elaine K. Sorg sold 8,440 shares of the business’s stock in a transaction that occurred on Monday, March 1st.
+The shares were sold at an average price of $108.61, for a total transaction of $916,668.40.
+Following the completion of the transaction, the senior vice president now owns 26,035 shares of the company’s stock, valued at $2,827,661.35.
+The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
+Also, SVP Carrie C. Strom sold 4,184 shares of the business’s stock in a transaction that occurred on Monday, May 3rd.
+The shares were sold at an average price of $112.40, for a total transaction of $470,281.60.
+Following the transaction, the senior vice president now directly owns 63,409 shares of the company’s stock, valued at approximately $7,127,171.60.
+The disclosure for this sale can be found here.
+Insiders sold 202,251 shares of company stock valued at $21,981,948 in the last quarter.
+Corporate insiders own 0.09% of the company’s stock.

 AbbVie (NYSE:ABBV) last posted its earnings results on Thursday, April 29th.
 The company reported $2.95 earnings per share for the quarter, topping the consensus estimate of $2.83 by $0.12.
 The firm had revenue of $13.01 billion during the quarter, compared to the consensus estimate of $12.84 billion.
 AbbVie had a net margin of 10.28% and a return on equity of 136.75%.
 The company’s revenue was up 50.9% on a year-over-year basis.
 During the same quarter last year, the company earned $2.42 earnings per share.
-Research analysts predict that AbbVie Inc. will post 12.6 earnings per share for the current year.
+As a group, sell-side analysts anticipate that AbbVie Inc. will post 12.6 earnings per share for the current year.

 AbbVie Inc discovers, develops, manufactures, and sells pharmaceuticals in the worldwide.
 The company offers HUMIRA, a therapy administered as an injection for autoimmune and intestinal BehÃ§et's diseases; SKYRIZI to treat moderate to severe plaque psoriasis in adults; RINVOQ, a JAK inhibitor for the treatment of moderate to severe active rheumatoid arthritis in adult patients; IMBRUVICA to treat adult patients with chronic lymphocytic leukemia (CLL), small lymphocytic lymphoma (SLL), mantle cell lymphoma, waldenstrÃ¶m's macroglobulinemia, marginal zone lymphoma, and chronic graft versus host disease; VENCLEXTA, a BCL-2 inhibitor used to treat adults with CLL or SLL; and MAVYRET to treat patients with chronic HCV genotype 1-6 infection.